Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: Finding Optimal SpTTN Kernels

 \subsubsection{Enumeration of Contraction Paths}

 \\ Let the number of input tensors in the SpTTN be $n$.
 To enumerate contraction paths, we employ a function to pick and contract all combinations of two tensors from the list of input tensors.
-We then recurse over a new list constructed by replacing the contracted tensors with its output.
-This approach has been studied in the context of finding an optimal contraction sequence for dense tensor networks \cite{faster_optimal_contraction}.
+We then recurse over a new list constructed by replacing each pair of contracted tensors with the contraction output.
+This approach has been studied in the context of finding an optimal contraction path for dense tensor networks \cite{faster_optimal_contraction}.
 The cost can be analyzed by the recurrence relation, $T(n) = {n \choose 2} \cdot T(n-1)$ and $T(2) = 1$ (when there are two tensors to contract).
 The number of valid contraction paths for $n$ tensors is $O \left( \frac{(n!)^2}{n \cdot 2^n} \right)$.

+In~\cite{ilya-cameron}, dynamic programming is used to find the cost-optimal contraction path (tree) given a fixed order of dense tensors to be contracted.
+This approach is analogous and complementary to our work of finding a cost-optimal loop nest tree for a given contraction path, which we present in Section~\ref{sec:cost_optimal_loop_nests}.